-B. Is there evidence that members of the team, together or individually don’t have a clear understanding of the purpose and value of their work?
+- Is there evidence that team members, together or individually, don’t have a clear understanding of the purpose and value of their work?

-E. Does the team members approach the work with similar values relative to quality, effort, and pride?
+- Do the team members approach the task with the same values relative to quality, effort, and pride?

-2. Prescribe – once you know what/where/who needs “fixed” develop a communication and training plan to build on the team strengths while working to correct the deficiencies.
-This step is very purposeful work with part of the result being an understanding of processes that need “fixed” or aligned and who needs to be trained or, sometimes, redirected to another opportunity.
+2. Prescribe – once you know what/where/who needs “fixed,” develop a communication and training plan to build on the team strengths while correcting the deficiencies.
+This step is very purposeful work, with part of the result being an understanding of processes that need “fixed” or aligned.
+It needs to be trained or, sometimes, redirected to another opportunity.

-3. Correct – meet with the team collectively and individually to communicate why there is a need for team realignment, where the misalignment is, how the team will work to get aligned.
-This work includes sharing what this work looks like, who will do this work, what the end looks like, how will success be measured, tracked and reported, how the team and individuals will be held accountable and how the team, work product, organization, customer and individual benefit from attaining this alignment.
+3. Correct – meet with the team collectively and individually to communicate why team realignment is needed, where the misalignment is, how the team will work to get aligned.
+The effort to correct includes sharing what the work looks like, who will do this work, what the end looks like, how success will be measured, how the team and individuals will be held accountable and how the team, work product, organization, customer and individual benefit from attaining this alignment.

-An aligned team performs expertly and creates significant pride in themselves, their work product and the organization.
-Team alignment is a vital leadership work.
+An aligned team performs expertly and creates significant pride in themselves, their work product, and the organization.
+Team alignment is vital leadership work.